josegonzalez/josediazgonzalez.com/_posts/2010-01-10-clean-up-your-model-data-with-purifiable-behavior.markdown

   title: Clean up your Model data with Purifiable Behavior
   category: CakePHP
   tags:
+    - behaviors
     - cakephp
+    - cakephp-1.3
     - github
-    - behaviors
-    - html purifier
+    - html-purifier
     - licensing
-    - cakephp 1.3
   description: Sanitizing saved data when rendering the view is stupid, and it should be done when creating/updating records.
   comments:    true
   sharing:     true